zyiology/splitter/README.md

 TODO:
 - make deleting a transaction group remove yourself from sharedwith, only if you're the last person then it deletes
+- show the user name in the created by

+maybe
-- change the login icon
+- stop the copy thing from popping up?